garrettwrong/cuTWED/README.rst

 Otherwise, the CUDA code has no dependencies.

 If you do not have CMake or it is too old, a lot of people just pip install it ``pip install cmake>=3.11``.
+Otherwise you'll need to refer to their (Kitware) docs for your situation.

 For the Python binding ``pip`` manages the specific depends and installation of the Python interface after you have built the main CUDA C library.
 Generally requires ``numpy``, ``pycuda``, and ``cffi``.
-I recommend you use virtualenv or conda to manage python.
+I recommend you use virtualenv or conda to manage Python.

 Building
 ~~~~~~~~

 Building has two stages.
-First the CUDA C library is built.
-It can be
+First the CUDA C library is built and installed.
+Second the Python bindings (if desired) are built on top of that.

-permanently installed to your system, or just append the path to
+The CUDA C library may be permanently installed to your system,
-``libcuTWED.so`` onto your ``LD_LIBRARY_PATH``.
-That can be either
-temorarily or in your ``.bashrc`` etc. If you follow this guide on linux
-things should probably work.
-If you customize, you may have to manage
-your LD\_LIBRARY\_PATH, LIBRARY\_PATH, and INCLUDES in ways that are
-more typical of C/C++ libraries then python...

-If you would like the python bindings, I have (with great pain) formed a
-pip installable package for the bindings.
+in a standard fashion, with some customization via CMake.
+Alternatively a manual local install option is described below.

 Building the core CUDA C library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^